 In our Unit all our classes work very closely together and the teaching team plan together which ensures consistency and allows every child to receive the same opportunities.
 All the curriculum subjects will be either be taught in year groups with a teacher from the unit or as a class with your child’s teacher.
 The daily phonics sessions will be taught in ability groups as our results show this to be the most effective method to ensure all the children’s needs are met.

 We always have a fantastic, fun and creative curriculum planned for the children and next year will be no different!
-For the first half term we will focus each week’s learning activities around a book.
-Then from the second half term to the end of the academic year we will teach our English work and many of our other curriculum areas through a series of books.
-We plan to have a new and exciting book every half term.
-We have purposefully not given you the name of the books as we do not want to spoil our topics for the children.
-The book title will often not be revealed to the children until the second or third week as often our work will rely on the children predicting and using their imagination.
+Every half term we base our learning around an exciting and engaging book.
+We purposefully do not give you the name of the books as we do not want to spoil our topics for the children.
+The book title is usually not revealed to the children until the second or third week, as often our work will rely on the children predicting and using their imagination.
 After the big reveal the book title will be put on the website.
 This new approach to delivering the curriculum was introduced this year and proved very successful.